azurecitadel/azurecitadel/content/terraform/fundamentals/08-state.md

 </pre>
 {{< /raw >}}

     The state file is now up to date.
+It can be beneficial for state to be kept current, particularly if you are using read only remote states or scripting

-## Handling updates
+## Handling changes

 Ideally, the resource groups managed by Terraform will not be subject to manual changes.
-However, in the real world this is a common occurrence and you will need to update the config to handle it.
+However, in the real world this is a common occurrence and you may need to update the config to handle it.

-Let's see the impact of the new tag.
+Let's use a common example, to see the impact when someone adds a new tag.

 1. Run a plan